second-breakfast/second-breakfast.github.io/_posts/2019-1-9-sam-harris-revelation.markdown

 {:start="2"}
 2. An omniscient being would *never* write a book that could be improved.

 This phrasing would allow us to conclude that an omniscient being in fact *did not* write the Bible, not just that it is *unlikely*.
-In any case, either of these statements of premise (2) seem to be a reasonable interpretation; whichever statement we prefer, it does not change the argument’s main logical thrust: the Bible can be improved in some way, but if an omniscient being wrote it, that should not be the case.
+In any case, either of these statements of premise (2) seem to be a reasonable interpretation.
+Whichever statement we prefer, it does not change the argument’s main logical thrust: the Bible can be improved in some way, but if an omniscient being wrote it, that should not be the case.

 So, with Harris’ argument reasonably stated and clearly understood, is it compelling?
 Not at all.
 In fact, both premises are highly dubious, and for the same reason.